Skip to Content

 Possible career paths include being an agronomist for a major fertiliser company, an environmental or resource management officer for a regional council or agricultural industry body.
 You could become a specialist in soil mapping and interpretation, precision agriculture, nutrient management or the environmental protection of waterways.
 An understanding of a soil’s production potential is valued by agricultural service industries whether you become soil conservationist, crop consultant, research technician, or a marketing manager for an agricultural firm.

-Massey’s scientists are internationally-renowned for their research and teaching and learning methods.
-You will be working with internationally-recognised soil science specialists, for example:
+Massey’s scientists are internationally renowned for their research and teaching and learning methods.
+You will be working with recognised soil science specialists, for example:

 Dr Chris Anderson has significant experience in the application of new environmental chemistry techniques to current science and technology problems.
 A key focus of his research is the use of plants to extract, degrade or immobilise contaminants in soil.
 Dr Anderson is currently working on a New Zealand Aid funded programme with his Massey colleagues in agriculture, animal science and food technology to increase economic returns and agribusiness innovation in east Indonesia.